kailaix/AdFem.jl/docs/src/coupled_viscoelasticity.md

 ## Forward Simulation

 To have an overview of the viscoelasticiy, we conduct the forward simulation in the injection-production model.
 An injection well is located on the left while a production well is located on the right.
 We impose the Dirichlet boundary conditions for $u$  and no flow boundary conditions for the pressure on four sides.
 We run the results with Lamé constants $\lambda=2.0$ and $\mu=0.5$, and three different viscosity $\eta = 10000, 1$, and $0.1$.
 The case  $\eta = 10000$ corresponds to a nearly linear elastic constitutive relation.
-The typical characteristics of viscoelasticity in our experiments are that they usually possess larger stress and smaller displacement.
+The typical characteristics of viscoelasticity in our experiments are that they usually possess larger stresses and smaller displacements.

 | Description                            | $\eta=10000$                                               | $\eta=1$ | $\eta=0.1$ |
 | -------------------------------------- | ------------------------------------------------------------ | -------- | --------- |